Harrishebifrancis/MLOps/FAST_API/README.md

 Serve a scikit‑learn model as a **FastAPI** service.
 The project trains a classifier on the classic **Wine** dataset, saves the model with `joblib`, and exposes a single prediction endpoint.

-> Works on macOS, Windows, and Linux.
-Swagger UI available at `/docs`.

 ---

 ## Features